 - Wrap the dough with plastic wrap.
 Chill the dough for at least 30 minutes in the refrigerator or until it is firm enough to cut through.

-- Preheat oven to 355°F/180°C and line two baking pans with parchment papers.
+- Preheat oven to 350F/180°C and line two baking pans with parchment papers.

 - Take out the dough from the refrigerator and open the plastic wrap.
-Roll the dough into a 1/4-inch/5 mm thick slab.
-Cut the dough with a 2 by 1-inch cookie cutter.
+Roll the dough into a 1/4-inch (5 mm) thick slab.
+Cut the dough with a 2×1-inch (5×2.5 cm) cookie cutter.
 Place the cut dough on baking sheets, spaced at least an inch apart.
 Re-roll the scraps and refrigerate a few minutes until firm again and repeat the process until all dough is used.

-- Use a skewer to indent a pattern on the top (optional).
+- Use a skewer to poke holes in the cookies (optional).

 - Chill in the refrigerator for another 30 minutes or if the dough has warmed up.